Education & Resources

 • Check for Compliance: Make sure your pet has swallowed the pill and hasn't spat it out.
 Watch for a few minutes after administration.

-• Monitor for Side Effects: Be aware of any adverse reactions and contact your vet if you notice anything unusual.
+• Monitor for Side Effects: Watch for any unusual reactions and contact your veterinarian if needed.

 Additional Tips